LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Introduction

-In summary, our main contributions are: \begin{itemize} \item Novel Framework: \method combines latent intrinsic control with diffusion models for high-quality indoor scene relighting without 3D or multi-view inputs. \item Training Data: A variational StyleGAN approach maps real images to latent space of StyleGAN, enabling diverse data generation for our training. \item Generalizable Relighting: Despite training only on same-scene pairs, \method successfully transfers lighting between scenes in the wild with different layouts . \item Plausible Lighting Effects: \method can relight diverse indoor scenes with complex lighting effects, including specular highlights, cast shadows, and inter-reflections.
-Extensive evaluations—quantitative and qualitative, as well as user studies—validate \method's effectiveness. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item Novel Framework: \method combines latent intrinsic control with diffusion models for high-quality indoor scene relighting without 3D or multi-view inputs. \item Training Data: A variational StyleGAN approach maps real images to latent space of StyleGAN, enabling diverse data generation for our training. \item Generalizable Relighting: Despite training only on same-scene pairs, \method successfully transfers lighting between scenes in the wild with different layouts. \item Plausible Lighting Effects: \method can relight diverse indoor scenes with complex lighting effects, including specular highlights, cast shadows, and inter-reflections.
+Extensive evaluations (quantitative and qualitative) and user studies validate \method's effectiveness. \end{itemize}

-\section{Related work}
+\section{Related Work}

-Transferring lighting conditions across scenes requires a fundamental understanding of each scene's intrinsic properties and lighting.
-We categorize prior works based on their inputs for relighting and discuss intrinsic images, which serve as a foundation for this process.
+Transferring lighting conditions across scenes requires understanding each scene's intrinsic properties and lighting.
+We review related work by categorizing methods based on their reliance on intrinsic images or direct image inputs.